GfSE/SAF-Specification/developing-saf/concept/concepts.md

-Specifies the connection of two Logical connection points on Logical Level.
+Specifies the connection of two interaction points on Logical Level.
 Note: Connections between logical components indicate that item flows are passed from one output of a source component to one or more inputs of target components.
 ## Logical Context Element Constituent
 1..* [Logical Context Element](#Logical-Context-Element) Logical Context Element Constituent 1..* [Logical System Context](#Logical-System-Context)